michaelp85/frigate-mqtt-nxwitness/README.md

 1. Install docker and docker-compose
+2. set configuration. nxwitness camera id's are available by right clicking a camera in the tree and select 'camera rules' the search bar will display the currently selected cameras "nxwId" for use in the config json. file.
-2. Run with docker-compose :-)
+3. Run with docker-compose :-)

 # Configuration